Here are the top Institutional holders of Rekor Systems Inc. (REKR) shares

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 1.31 million shares valued at $10.58 million.
 The investor’s holdings represent 3.21% of the REKR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is No Street GP LP with 1.0 million shares valued at $8.07 million to account for 2.45% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 0.4 million shares representing 0.97% and valued at over $3.21 million, while Friess Associates Inc holds 0.61% of the shares totaling 0.25 million with a market value of $1.99 million.

-Rekor Systems Inc. (NASDAQ: REKR) is 159.73% higher on its value in year-to-date trading and has touched a low of $3.09 and a high of $23.37 in the current 52-week trading range.
+Rekor Systems Inc. (NASDAQ: REKR) is 157.74% higher on its value in year-to-date trading and has touched a low of $3.09 and a high of $23.37 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The REKR stock was last observed hovering at around $21.60 in the last trading session, with the day’s loss setting it -0.64% off its average median price target of $25.00 for the next 12 months.
-It is also 19.38% off the consensus price target high of $26.00 offered by 3 analysts, but current levels are 12.67% higher than the price target low of $24.00 for the same period.
+The REKR stock was last observed hovering at around $20.40 in the last trading session, with the day’s gains setting it 0.4% off its average median price target of $25.00 for the next 12 months.
+It is also 20.0% off the consensus price target high of $26.00 offered by 3 analysts, but current levels are 13.33% higher than the price target low of $24.00 for the same period.

 Rekor Systems Inc. (REKR) Analyst Forecasts